Evelyn Brent: Career

-Her career received a major boost the following year when she was chosen as one of the WAMPAS Baby Stars.
-Douglas Fairbanks Sr. signed her but failed to find a story for her; she left his company to join Associated Authors.
+Her career received a major boost the following year when she was chosen as one of the WAMPAS Baby Stars, alongside Eleanor Boardman and Laura La Plante.
+Douglas Fairbanks Sr. signed her as his leading lady for a film that was eventually abandoned and his next films, The Thief of Bagdad and The Black Pirate, were unsuitable for her.
+When the press attempted to create a scandal that Fairbanks was cheating on his wife, Mary Pickford with her, Brent left his company to join Associated Authors.